nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ![lens1](img/lens1.jpg)
 *From [Ebay](https://www.ebay.com.au/itm/147100667054).*

-This is a 6-60mm zoom CS-mount lens which opens out to f/1.6.
+This is a 6-60mm zoom CS-mount[^csmount] lens which opens out to f/1.6.
 The image circle is 1/3" whereas the camera is 1/2.5", so fractions being fractions, at some focal lengths you can indeed see vignetting or even the edges of the lens in the corners of the image, where the image circle